Accessibility Improvements

 Solution ideation

-We completed several rounds of idea generation, review, and analysis.
+Complete several rounds of idea generation, review, and analysis.

-We identified several different approaches based on our ideation process.
+Identify several approaches based on ideation process.

 Screen A